 Top 5 Health Benefits of Avocados:

 1. Avocados Keep Your Heart Health in Check

-As you read above, avocados are actually rich in unsaturated fatty acids called monounsaturated fatty acids which are also known as omega 9.
+Avocados are super rich in unsaturated fatty acids called monounsaturated fatty acids which are also known as omega 9.
 These fatty acids are known to play a role in lowering bad LDL cholesterol and increase the good HDL cholesterol which is responsible for the elimination of triglycerides.
-Thus, prevents the formation of Atheromatous plaque!
+Thus, prevents the formation of Atheromatous plaque.

-Avocado would contain the most effective antioxidants, proanthocyanidins.
-According to Dr. Julian Whitaker, the famous doctor, this antioxidant would act on many points such as regeneration of tissues, blood circulation and especially oxidative stress that harms our cells which are responsible for many cancers.
+According to Dr. Julian Whitaker, a famous doctor, this antioxidant would act on many points such as regeneration of tissues, blood circulation, and especially oxidative stress that harms our cells which are responsible for many cancers.
 According to a human study, avocado facilitates the better absorption of two natural antioxidants; carotene and lycopene.

 According to research published in the Journal of Clinical Investigation, potassium-rich foods can lower the risk of hardening of arteries.
 Researches concluded that eating potassium-rich foods like avocados and bananas reduces the pressure of blood vessels and arteries, thus regulates the blood pressure.
 This, in turn, may help limits the risk of clotting, heart attacks, and strokes.

 Further, potassium maintains fluid balance.
 Therefore, this is vital for the functioning of the kidney, which handles the movement of fluid and toxins through the body.

 Avocado can be used in different forms including its oil.
 Avocado oil may be used for cooking as well as moisturizing your skin and hair.
 Including avocado in your daily diet plan will be deemed beneficial undoubtedly.
 However, to achieve good health and improve disease prevention, it is important to concentrate on the overall diet plan and pattern rather than on one single food.